OfficeDev/office-js-docs-pr/docs/develop/dialog-video.md

     </iframe>
     ```

-2. The video.dialogbox.html page must be in the same domain as the host page.
-3. Use a call of `displayDialogAsync` in the host page to open video.dialogbox.html.
+2. Use a call of `displayDialogAsync` in the host page to open video.dialogbox.html.
-4. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 event.
-For details, see the section [Errors and events in the dialog](errors-and-events-in-the-dialog-window.md).
+3. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 event.
+For details, see the section [Errors and events in the dialog](dialog-handle-errors-events.md).

 For a sample that shows a video in a dialog box, see the [video placemat design pattern](/office/dev/add-ins/design/first-run-experience-patterns#video-placemat).